 In lieu of flowers, please consider a donation to Wyatt’s Comfort Bundles on Venmo @empage05 so that we can carry on with his wish, or your favorite charity in his name helping kids fight cancer.

-To send flowers to Wyatt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wyatt Evan Page, please visit our floral store.